GusRuss89/syntropy-studio-demos/README.md

 You can disable blocks, or "de-throttle" them (by default they will run at up to 60fps) by hovering over them in the program panel and selecting the appropriate icon.

 ### Adding blocks
 You can add a new block to your program by right-clicking on the program in the "Programs" panel and selecting "Add new block".
+See also: [Using blocks from the web](#using-blocks-from-the-web).

 ### Running a program
 First, select the program you wish to run from the "Programs" panel in the sidebar.
 Then the "Program" panel will show buttons to play, pause, step (advance by one iteration), and reset.

 ### State
 Both `run` and `update` have access to a shared `state` variable that is internal to the block.
-You can make pieces of your blocks `state` accessible to other blocks in your program by creating an "Output Member".
-Likewise, your block can use the output members of the other blocks in your program by creating an "Input Member" of type `link` and linking to the other block's output.
+You can make pieces of your block's `state` accessible to other blocks in your program by creating an "Output Member".
+Likewise, your block can use the output of the other blocks in your program by creating an "Input Member" of type `link` and linking to the other block's output.

 Thus, a block takes inputs, performs operations, and returns outputs that can be used by other blocks.